evinosheaforward/trackyourself/README.md

 trackyourself/server
 ```

-and build the images (if you have not since the last time you cloned the repo)
+and build the images (if you have not since the last time you cloned the repo) by running:

 ```
-docker-compose build
+s/build.sh
 ```

 and then finally, run the docker-compose setup with:

 ```
-docker-compose up
+s/run.sh
 ```

 Your server should be running, you can monitor that the server is receiving the requests through the log in the terminal.